-Jesse received a 2006 GAP to purchase upgraded equipment and software for continued development of his image/sound installations and sculptural work.
-Miller creates environments that combine line drawings of landscapes and traveled to locales with audio field recordings from those locations.
+Jesse received 2006 GAP Award funding to purchase upgraded equipment and software for continued development of his image/sound installations and sculptural work.
+He creates environments that combine line drawings of landscapes and traveled to locales with audio field recordings from those locations.
 His drawings and recordings are made concurrently and recombined to create new destinations.
-His newest work was exhibited at Electric Heavyland, Seattle, in July 2006.
+His newest work was exhibited at Electric Heavyland, Seattle in July 2006.

 Information included above was provided by artist at the time of application.